If I wish to purchase my first home but need help meeting the monthly mortgage and other homeownership expenses, is there a program that will help me?

 For purposes of calculating the amount of financial assistance to be provided by the PHA, the monthly tenant payment is generally 30% of the family’s adjusted monthly income.
 For more information about how to determine total tenant payment contact your local PHA.

 What do I have to pay each month?

 You have to pay at least the total tenant payment (approximately 30% of adjusted monthly income).
 However, if you purchase a home that has monthly expenses higher than those covered by the total of the financial assistance provided by the PHA together with the tenant payment (30% of income), any additional amount will have to be paid by the family.
 To keep families from purchasing a home that will result in a payment the family cannot afford, the PHA, may set affordability limits for their program.

 How long can a family receive assistance under this program?

 There is no time limit for an elderly household or a disabled family.
-For all other families, there is a mandatory term limit of 15 years if the initial mortgage incurred to finance purchase of the home has a term that is 20 years or longer, and for all other cases the maximum term of homeownership assistance is 10 years.
+For all other families, there is a mandatory term limit of 15 years if the initial mortgage incurred to finance the purchase of the home has a term that is 20 years or longer, and for all other cases, the maximum term of homeownership assistance is 10 years.

 What regulations cover this program?

 The Regulations are found in 24 CFR Part 982 (particularly see sections 625-642).